-On October 14, 2021, we entered into a Securities Purchase Agreement with MFP, our largest stockholder, Starlight, an entity affiliated with Mark W. Wong, our Chief Executive Officer and a Board member, and Alan D. Willits, Charles B. Seidler and Robert D. Straus, each a Board member as of the date of this Proxy Statement, pursuant to which we sold an aggregate of 1,847,343 shares of our common stock in a private placement for aggregate gross proceeds of approximately \$5.0 million.
+On October 14, 2021, we entered into a Securities Purchase Agreement with MFP Partners, L.P., or MFP, our largest stockholder, Starlight, an entity affiliated with Mark W. Wong and Alan D. Willits, each a Board member as of the date of this Proxy Statement, pursuant to which we sold an aggregate of 1,847,343 shares of our common stock in a private placement for aggregate gross proceeds of approximately \$5.0 million.